A Few-Shot Semantic Parser for Wizard-of-Oz Dialogues with the Precise ThingTalk Representation

 \section{Ethical Considerations}

-We envision that \skim will broaden the availability of task-oriented agents for tasks and populations not currently covered by existing large-scale datasets, due to its low annotation requirement. \skim will be available as an open-source tool set for bootstrapping affordable contextual semantic parsers for new domains.
+We envision that our training strategy will broaden the availability of task-oriented agents for tasks and populations not currently covered by existing large-scale datasets, due to its low annotation requirement.
+We have open-sourced tool set designed around our representation for bootstrapping affordable contextual semantic parsers for new domains.

-\skim was tuned and evaluated on the MultiWOZ benchmark.
+Our agent was tuned and evaluated on the MultiWOZ benchmark.
 MultiWOZ is a crowdsourced Wizard-of-Oz dataset; WOZ datasets are known not to fully represent real-world conversations~\cite{ganhotra-etal-2020-effects}.
-Further research is needed before a dialogue agent based on \skim can be deployed in the real world.
-Additionally, the current version of \skim was tuned for English; future work should investigate techniques to automatically localize a contextual semantic parser, analogously to prior research done for single-turn semantic parsers~\cite{moradshahi-etal-2020-localizing}.
+Further research is needed before a dialogue agent based on our methodology can be deployed in the real world.
+Additionally, the current version of the agent was tuned for English; future work should investigate techniques to automatically localize a contextual semantic parser, analogous to prior research done for single-turn semantic parsers~\cite{moradshahi-etal-2020-localizing}.

 Our training strategy replaces manual annotation of data with automatically obtained data, which requires some additional amount of computation time.
-The additional computation can be an environmental concern.
 In practice, such additional compute is small: data synthesis runs in 5 hours on a single machine with no GPUs; the paraphrase dataset can be obtained in about 5 hours on a machine with 4 Nvidia T4 GPUs; training completes within 8 hours on a machine with one Nvidia V100; self-training requires 2 hours on a single Nvidia T4 GPU, and fine-tuning is another 1.5 hours on one Nvidia V100.
 Overall, the whole process is done with about 22 hours of compute time, well below the cost of human annotation of equivalent amounts of data.
-We note that the large amount of synthetic data poses no challenge to convergence in practice, so increasing the amount of synthesized data has little effect on the compute cost.
+We note that the large amount of synthetic data poses no challenge to convergence in practice, so training models with a large amount of synthesized data has little effect on the compute cost.

 The manually annotated portion of our dataset was obtained from the previously released MultiWOZ 2.1 dataset, a crowdsourced dataset.
 No crowdsourcing was employed in this paper; the data was annotated by the authors.